DataDog/integrations-core/databricks/README.md

 <!-- partial
 {{% site-region region="us,us3,us5,eu,gov,ap1" %}}
 You can also define or modify environment variables with the cluster-scoped init script path using the UI, Databricks CLI, or invoking the Clusters API:
-    - The `DD_API_KEY` environment variable to better identify your clusters.
+  - Set `DD_API_KEY` to better identify your clusters.
-    - The `DD_ENV` environment variable to better identify your clusters.
+  - Set `DD_ENV` to better identify your clusters.
   - Set `DD_SITE` to your site: {{< region-param key="dd_site" code="true" >}}.
 Defaults to `datadoghq.com`
 {{% /site-region %}}
 partial -->

-<div class="alert alert-warning">For security reasons, it's not recommended to define the `DD_API_KEY` environment in plain text directly in the UI.
-Instead, please use <a href="https://docs.databricks.com/en/security/secrets/index.html">Databricks secrets</a>.</div>
+<div class="alert alert-warning">For security reasons, it's not recommended to define the `DD_API_KEY` environment variable in plain text directly in the UI.
+Instead, use <a href="https://docs.databricks.com/en/security/secrets/index.html">Databricks secrets</a>.</div>

-#### Standard cluster

-##### With a global init script
+#### With a global init script

 A global init script runs on every cluster created in your workspace.
 Global init scripts are useful when you want to enforce organization-wide library configurations or security screens.

-<div class="alert alert-info">Only workspace admins can manage global init script.</div>
+<div class="alert alert-info">Only workspace admins can manage global init scripts.</div>

 Use the Databricks UI to edit the global init scripts:

-1. Choose the script that suits your needs below.
+1. Choose one of the following scripts to install the Agent on the driver or on the driver and worker nodes of the cluster.
-2. Modify it to your convenience.
-You can for instance add tags or define a specific configuration for the integration.
+2. Modify the script to suit your needs.
+For example, you can add tags or define a specific configuration for the integration.
-3. Go to the Admin Settings and click the `Global Init Scripts` tab.
+3. Go to the Admin Settings and click the **Global Init Scripts** tab.
-4. Click on the `+ Add` button.
+4. Click on the **+ Add** button.
-5. Name the script, for instance `Datadog init script` and then paste it in the `Script` field.
+5. Name the script, for example `Datadog init script` and then paste it in the **Script** field.
-6. Click on the `Enabled` toggle to enable it.
+6. Click on the **Enabled** toggle to enable it.
-7. Click on the `Add` button.
+7. Click on the **Add** button.

-The script will then automatically be used for any new cluster.
+After these steps, any new cluster uses the script automatically.
 More information on global init scripts can be found in the [Databricks official documentation][16].

 <div class="alert alert-info">You can define several init scripts and specify their order in the UI.</div>

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Driver only" xxx -->
-##### Install the Datadog Agent on Driver
+##### Install the Datadog Agent on driver

 Install the Datadog Agent on the driver node of the cluster.

-<div class="alert alert-warning">You will need to define the value of the `DD_API_KEY` variable inside the script.</div>
+<div class="alert alert-warning">You need to define the value of the `DD_API_KEY` variable inside the script.</div>

 ```shell script
 #!/bin/bash